tranlv/cloud-computing-specialization/README.md

 Contributions are welcome!
 For bug reports or requests please submit an [issue](https://github.com/tranlyvu/gossip-style-membership-protocol/issues).

-For new features contribution, please follow the following instruction:
+For new feature contribution, please follow the following instruction:

 ```
 1. Fork it (https://github.com/tranlyvu/wiki-link.git)